JavaScript Ecosystem Journey: From JavaScript Fatigue to AI Fatigue (2020–2025)

 From JavaScript Fatigue to AI Fatigue

-The toolchain was stabilizing.
+As outlined above, the toolchain was stabilizing.
 Unified solutions like Create React App were abstracting away complex configuration.
 Prettier was ending debates about code formatting.
 TypeScript was becoming the default.
 The ecosystem had learned its lessons from the chaos and was building invisible, integrated toolchains.

 But just as developers were beginning to breathe easier, another transformation was beginning: AI assistance that would fundamentally change not just how we code, but what it means to be a developer.
 If the 2010s were about surviving tool complexity, the 2020s would be about adapting to a world where that complexity could be managed by an intelligent partner.